open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 3. We use Crowdin to translate our user interface in many different languages.
 If you know another langauge, please go to [this Crowdin link](https://crowdin.com/project/open-learning-exchange/invite) to join Crowdin by creating an account.
 It would be very helpful for you to translate some of the words and familiarize yourself with the software.
 It would be great to get at least 10% on a language that you speak.
 If you want to spend additional time, feel free to provide translations to 100%.

 ###Step #1:
-1. Go to [this GitHub address](https://github.com/dogi/ole--vagrant-bells) to read through the basic instructions on how to create your own digital library (what we call the BeLL, or Basic e-Learning Library).
+Go to [this GitHub address](https://github.com/dogi/ole--vagrant-bells) to read through the basic instructions on how to create your own digital library (what we call the BeLL, or Basic e-Learning Library).
 It involves several steps of downloading various content to your OS so that you can use and work within our software.
 You should be able to scroll down to see ole--vagrant-bells, but you can also find it in the README.md file.
 Please do not make ANY changes to the text or files: simply read and follow the directions.
-2. Review [Vagrant instructions](vagrant.md) to ensure that you have completed the last step fully.

 ###Step #2:
-1. Follow the instructions on the [GitHub and Markdown page](githubandmarkdown.md).
+Review [Vagrant instructions](vagrant.md) to ensure that you have completed the last step fully.

 ###Step #3:
-1. Follow the instructions under the [BeLL-Apps tab](bellapps.md).
+Follow the instructions on the [GitHub and Markdown page](githubandmarkdown.md).

 ###Step #4:
+Follow the instructions under the [BeLL-Apps tab](bellapps.md).

+###Step #5:
-1. Complete the tutorial under the [GitHub Issues tab](githubissues.md) and be sure to keep us posted in the Gitter chat.
+Complete the tutorial under the [GitHub Issues tab](githubissues.md) and be sure to keep us posted in the Gitter chat.
 Please post as many issues as you can for improving the page as well as personal practice.
 If you know how to solve an issue, be sure to provide a detailed account of your research and show how to fix it.
 Following, do and create pull requests.
 Don't forget you can also comment and work on issues that you didn't create.
 The more you work and commit and push, the better your GitHub profile is.
 This is very important to potential employers so we encourage you to spend time to increase your numbers so that your profile is strengthened.

-###Steps #5:
+###Steps #6:
-1. Follow the directions for keeping your username.github.io and your local repository up to date on [Git Repositories](gitandrepositories.md).
+Follow the directions for keeping your username.github.io and your local repository up to date on [Git Repositories](gitandrepositories.md).

-###Step #6:
-1. Follow the directions under the [Nation BeLL tab](nation.md).

 ###Step #7:
+Follow the directions under the [Nation BeLL tab](nation.md).

+###Step #8:
-1. Please create three issues, add comments to three issues, and resolve three issues by making the necessary changes in your repo.
+Please create three issues, add comments to three issues, and resolve three issues by making the necessary changes in your repo.
 You will follow the same steps as [GitHub Issues](githubissues.md) but will be working to improve this Markdown Wiki so that it is clearer and better for future use.
 As you have now followed along with the Markdown Wiki thus far, you should all try to improve clarity and explanations for these steps.
 Learn by teaching- or editing our teaching tool in this case!
 Please metion the number of the issue you are fixing in the description of your pull request.

-###Step #8:
+###Step #9:
-1. Let us know in the Gitter chat when you're done and so that we can send you the survey/publications to your nation.
+Let us know in the Gitter chat when you're done and so that we can send you the survey/publications to your nation.